chronorobotics/framework2/README.md

 TODO
 ----

-* A way to save predictor for later use
+* A way to save predictor for later use (Is that really needed?)
-* Graphical output
 * Implement more methods
-* Before we start implementing methods such as HyT-EM and HyT-CEM, implement probability distributions and EM-algorithm.